 - What needs must meet?

 - What solutions can we give to these needs?

-The information thus gathered was grouped and used to elaborate a user profile (primary person) based on demographic characteristics, needs, problems and goals.
+The information thus gathered was grouped and used to identify a user profile (primary persona) based on demographic characteristics, needs, problems and goals.

 Analyzing the user needs and problems, a series of questions were formulated to be translated into scenarios that the team then selected for the next co-design phase.